Does Wine Yeast Need Nutrients? [Yeast Nutrients Explained]

-However, there is to say that in the case of wine yeast, the nutrients don’t include sugar, the main food of the yeast.
+However, in the case of wine yeast, the nutrients don’t include sugar, the main food of the yeast.

-These nutrients include minerals and vitamins as well as some other chemical elements such as the nitrogen.Let’s see what nutrients your wine yeast needs and how to provide them to it!
+These nutrients include minerals and vitamins as well as some other chemical elements such as the nitrogen.Let’s see what nutrients your wine yeast needs and how to provide them!

 What Nutrients Does Wine Yeast Need?

-Nevertheless, in some cases adding sugar is permissible.
-In home winemaking, it is possible adding sugar if you’re using grapes of a lower quality with a low sugar content or if fermentation doesn’t start.
+In some cases adding sugar is permissible.
+In home winemaking for example, it is possible to add sugar if you’re using grapes of a lower quality (with a low sugar content) or if fermentation doesn’t start.

 Generally, wine yeast needs about 150 mg of YAN per liter of grape must for the fermentation to start and it is advisable to supply the yeast with at least 400 mg of nitrogen per liter to achieve a flawless fermentation.